moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/custom-models/_index.md

 ## Identification of Open Source Models for GitLab Duo

 As new open source models emerge, we will want to consider them for GitLab Duo use-cases.
-This issue will define and document the process of identifying new models and submitting them for evaluation.
+This issue will define and document the process of identifying new models and baselining their performance for Duo features.

 The following is a general guide for identifying open source models: